viserionwick/artaist/README.md

 #### 2. **processQueue**

 The "processQueue" API handles one art request at a time, allowing individual images to be generated in order.
-It accepts a JSON payload with an art request and the image to generate.
+It accepts a JSON payload with an art request for the image to be generated.

 Upon receiving each art response, the `images` state is updated with the new data.
 The `responseData` is used to populate the state as follows: